atlassian/react-beautiful-dnd/README.md

 It will continue to be here on GitHub and we will still make critical updates (e.g. security fixes, if any) as required, but will not be actively monitoring or replying to issues and pull requests.

-We recommend that you don’t raise issues or pull requests, as they will won’t be reviewed or actioned until further notice.
+We recommend that you don’t raise issues or pull requests, as they will not be reviewed or actioned until further notice.

 ---